ngshiheng/reading-list/README.md

 ## Contributing :family:

-Pull requests are welcome.
+-   Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+-   Please run `./lint.sh` before commiting any code and make sure it passes all the lint and format check

-Please make sure to update tests as appropriate.
+-   Please make sure to update tests as appropriate.

 ## License :oncoming_police_car: